FactoDeepLearning/LinePytorchOCR/README.md

 This repository is a public implementation of the paper: "Recurrence-free unconstrained handwritten text recognition using gated fully convolutional network".

-The paper is available [here](https://www.researchgate.net/publication/346563118_Recurrence-free_unconstrained_handwritten_text_recognition_using_gated_fully_convolutional_network)
+The paper is available [here](https://www.researchgate.net/publication/346563118_Recurrence-free_unconstrained_handwritten_text_recognition_using_gated_fully_convolutional_network).

-Pretrained model weights are available [here](https://git.litislab.fr/dcoquenet/linepytorchocr)
+Pretrained model weights are available [here](https://git.litislab.fr/dcoquenet/linepytorchocr).

+To discover my other works, here is my [academic page](https://factodeeplearning.github.io/).

 We provide a pre-trained Gated Fully Convolutional (GFCN) model on the line IAM dataset reaching 5.23% of CER for the validation set and 7.99% for the test set.
-We used the following split of this dataset :
+We used the following split of this dataset:

 | Train | Validation | Test |
 |:----:|:----:|:----:|